sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 1. TestRouteCounter::test_add_remove_route
     - Configure route pattern
     - Advertise route to DUT
-    - Send traffic that matches the route
-    - Verify the counter
+    - Verify the counter is created
     - Withdraw route
     - Verify the counter no longer exist

 2. TestRouteCounter::test_update_route_pattern
     - Advertise route a and b to DUT
     - Configure route pattern that matches a
-    - Send traffic that matches both a and b
-    - Verify the counter only count packets count for a
+    - Verify the counter for a is created
     - Configure route pattern that matches b
-    - Send traffic that matches both a and b
-    - Verify the counter only count packets count for b
+    - Verify the counter for a is removed, verify the counter for b is created

 3. TestRouteCounter::test_max_match_count
     - Advertise 3 routes to DUT